OrchardCMS/OrchardCore/src/docs/reference/modules/Queries/README.md

 > The Razor Helper is accessible on the `Orchard` property if the view is using Orchard Core's Razor base class, or by injecting `OrchardCore.IOrchardHelper` in all other cases.

-# Executing SQL Queries
+## Executing SQL Queries

-## RDBMS support
+### RDBMS support

-Because RDMBS vendors support different SQL flavors this module will analyze the query you defined and render a specific one based on the RDBMS that is used.
+Because RDBMS vendors support different SQL flavors this module will analyze the query you defined and render a specific one based on the RDBMS that is used.
 This also allows the queries to be exported and shared across website instances even if they run on different RDBMS.

-## Examples
+### Examples

 Here is an example of a query that returns all published Blog Posts: